xoxo-beth/PennyWise/README.md

 How to use NavigationBar and bottomNavigationBar Snackbar and its uses
 How to use bottomNavigation bar
-Fixed an iverflow bug in the bottom sheet
+Fixed an overflow bug in the bottom sheet
 Added a compulsory category validation
 Started the planning tab UI
 Created a new class called BudgetClassCategory for the planning tab